Bitburg: History

 In the interwar years, Bitburg, like most of the Eifel region, was impoverished and comparatively backward.
 Economic growth began after the Nazi Seizure of Power and the Nazi regime's introduction of employment-boosting public works projects, including infrastructure for war, particularly the Westwall; new armed forces barracks; and the development of the Nims-Sauer Valley railway.
 It is said that the building now used as the post office at Bitburg Annex (what is left of Bitburg Air Base) was the headquarters for Adolf Hitler when he was in the city.

 In late December 1944, Bitburg was 85 percent destroyed by Allied bombing attacks, and later officially designated by the U.S. military as a "dead city."
 Subsequently, the town was occupied by Luxembourg soldiers, who were replaced by French forces in 1955.

 In 1952 a North Atlantic Treaty Organization (NATO) base was opened at Bitburg by the U.S. Air Force.
 At the end of the 1980s, French troops were withdrawn and NATO took over the former French barracks.
 After the First Gulf War most of the USAF forces were moved to the larger Spangdahlem Air Base, about 12 km east of Bitburg.
 In 1994, NATO turned the Bitburg Air Base over to the city, which devoted it to public works projects.
 The Nims-Sauer Valley railway was abandoned step by step, beginning in 1969.
 Parts of it were converted into a bicycle path (Radweg).

 In 1985, Bitburg came to international attention due to a ceremonial visit by U.S. President Ronald Reagan and German Chancellor Helmut Kohl to the nearby Kolmeshöhe Military Cemetery – which among its 2,000 graves included those of 49 members of the Waffen-SS.
-Chelsea Clinton had written a letter urging President Reagan not to visit the town.